On certain root number $1$ cases of the cube sum problem: Introduction

 We now outline the proof of Proposition \hyperlink{thm:C}{C}.
 Let $E/\Q$ be an elliptic curve and let $\Q(E[2])$ be the field obtained by adjoining the $2$-torsion points of $E$ over $\Q$.
 Assume that $E[2](\Q)=0$.
 Then a result of \cite[Proposition 7.1]{bk} (see \eqref{2rankbound}) relates the $\F_2$-dimension of the $2$-Selmer group $S_2(E/\Q)$ with the $2$-part of the ideal class group of a cubic subfield, say $F$, of $\Q(E[2])$.
 Assuming $n$ to be a cube sum in Proposition \hyperlink{thm:C}{C}, we get that $\text{rank}_\Z \ E_{-432n^2}(\Q) >0$.
 Then applying the $2$-parity conjecture (known due to Kramer, Monsky, cf. \cite{mon}), we determine the parity of $\operatorname{dim}_{\Q_2}\ \operatorname{Hom}_{\Z_2}\big(S_{2^\infty}(E_{-432n^2}/\Q),\Q_2/{\Z_2}\big)\otimes_{\Z_2} {\Q_2}$ and further, using Lemma \ref{2and2infinity}, we compare it with the parity of $\text{dim}_{\F_2} \ S_{2}(E_{-432n^2}/\Q)$.
 Analyzing the reduction types of the CM elliptic curve $E_{-432n^2}$, identifying $\mathrm{dim}_{\F_2}\ \mathrm{Cl}_F[2]$ with $h_2(\mathrm{cf}(4n))$ and applying \cite{bk}'s result, we deduce the proposition.

-\textbf{Structure of this article:} After the introduction, \S\ref{prelim} contains preliminaries on (i) the relation between $3$-rank of the ideal class group of a cubic field and cubic Hilbert symbols, (ii) the reduction types and the minimal models of the CM curves $E_{-432n^2}$ and (iii) Selmer groups and the $p$-parity conjectures.
+\textbf{Structure of this article:} After the introduction, \S\ref{prelim} contains preliminaries on (i) the relation between $3$-rank of the ideal class group of a cubic field and cubic Hilbert symbols, and (ii) Selmer groups and the $p$-parity conjectures.
 In \S \ref{proof1.2}, we prove all our results, stated in the introduction.
-A table of numerical examples (Table \ref{tab:class_numbers}) appears at the end.
+A table of numerical examples (Table \ref{tab:class_numbers}) appears in \S \ref{nexampl}.

 \textbf{Acknowledgment:} It is a pleasure to thank Dipramit Majumdar for discussions and answering many questions.
 We are also grateful to Debanjana Kundu and Pratiksha Shingavekar for comments and suggestions.
+We thank the anonymous referee for various comments, suggestions and corrections which has helped us to improve the article.
+S. Das is supported by DST INSPIRE Faculty fellowship.
+S. Jha acknowledges the support of ANRF grant CRG/2022/005923.